Zainabmeher/Bakery-Sales-Analysis/README.md

 #Business Problem

 A bakery client had months of sales data but no clear understanding of which products were driving revenue, how customers were buying, or how to plan inventory.
-This project delivers a full analytical pipeline — from raw data to executive dashboard — answering three core business questions:
+This project delivers a full analytical pipeline, from raw data to executive dashboard to answering three core business questions:

 -Which products perform best and which are dead weight?